Meet The Coaches

 - CF Kids

 Cayla is a Rhode Island native who grew up spending every chance she had outside engaged in just about anything with the neighborhood kids.
 Most days that meant dirt bikes, swimming, boating and camping.
 In junior high and high school, Cayla’s love for being out doors didn’t slow down, she spent most weekends camping and hiking in the summer, and skiing, ice skating and learning to play ice hockey in the winter.
 When the opportunity to join one of the first all women high school varsity ice hockey teams came, of course she was all in.
 Cayla played ice hockey throughout high school, participating in not only the interscholastic league, but a few summer leagues when the opportunity arose.
 After high school and through college, she left the world of team sports, focusing on school and getting some running in when she could.
 Needless to say, she was in desperate need of a fitness program when she decided to try CrossFit.
 Her first experience with CrossFit was not an unoriginal one.
 She was intimidated by the volume and intensity of the first box she visited and ultimately decided that was not going to work for her there.
-She stumbled on RICF shortly after they opened, and was blown away by the friendly, welcoming environment that owners, Todd and Jess had already created—seemingly out of nothing more than a large empty room.
+She stumbled on RICF shortly after they opened, and was blown away by the friendly, welcoming environment—seemingly out of nothing more than a large empty room.
 She tried it out, promising herself that she would give it a fair shot.
 It didn’t take more than one workout at RICF to realize that she had found her “home”.
 A couple of years, many early mornings (and a few late nights), a few competitions later, she decided she wanted to expand her knowledge of CrossFit and use her newfound passion to help others learn and grow in this sport.